 You will build on and extend your practical food preparation skills alongside studying the theoretical aspects of the course.
-Unit 1 assessed by exam 25%, Unit 1 assessed by non-exam assessment which is marked by your teacher 25%, Unit 2 Assessed by exam 25%, Unit 2 Assessed by non-exam assessment which is marked by your teacher 25%, Unit 3 or Unit 4 (optional choice) Assessed by non-exam assessment which is marked by your teacher 25% of the diploma marks.
+The diploma is made up of four assessments, each worth 25%.
+Unit 1 is assessed by exam and by non-exam assessment which is marked by your teacher, Unit 2 assessed by exam, Unit 3 assessed by non-exam assessment which is marked by your teacher.